Quick start

 What this AI tool does

-The Keyword Extractor finds repeated words and short phrases in pasted text.
-It is useful for drafts, notes, and content planning when you want to see what the text talks about most.
+The Keyword Extractor finds repeated topic words and short phrases in pasted text.
+It is useful for 80 to 1,500 word blog drafts, class notes, product copy, meeting notes, and support replies when you want to see what the text talks about most.

 The important privacy idea is simple: your input runs in the browser tab.
 Access Free Tools does not need to receive the image or text for the tool to work.